TechXplainator/Tutorials/ollama/ollama-on-colab/README.md

 ### Step 6: Run Ollama

-* Start by running `Ollama List` and notice that model list is empty
+* Start by running `ollama List` and notice that model list is empty
-* Download a model, such as Llama3, using the command `Ollama run llama3`
+* Download a model, such as Llama3, using the command `ollama run llama3`
 * Interact with Ollama locally and notice fast interaction due to leveraging Google's servers through Colab environment